Stazed/seq42/README.md

 * sequence editor has new menu items to select notes that occur on specific beats (even 1/4, odd 1/4, even 1/8, odd 1/8, even 1/16, odd 1/16)
 * song window has new menu items to mute all tracks, unmute all tracks and toggle track mute status.
 * NEW - Add SIGINT and SIGUSR1 for session handling.
-* NEW - Import seq24 files, and any type 1 midi files.
+* NEW - Import seq24/32/64 files, and any type 1 midi files.
 Maximum number of tracks is currently 64.
+* NEW - Import now supports selection of seq24/32 by set number.
 * NEW - split trigger (middle mouse button) will now split on mouse pointer location - grid-snapped
 * NEW - fix 'fruity' input method to work for trigger popup menu (middle mouse button).
 Split trigger is ctrl-L and paste is middle mouse or ctrl-L.
 * NEW - merge sequence: right click on existing track name - select Merge Sequence - Select the sequence from the available list.
 The Sequences AND song triggers will be added to the track.
-Now you can easily combine those seq24 tracks!! - any overlapping trigger will be overwritten and/or split - just create a new sequence for them...
+Now you can easily combine those seq24/32/64 tracks!! - any overlapping trigger will be overwritten and/or split - just create a new sequence for them...
 * NEW - ctrl-C song trigger and paste to any location.
 Middle mouse button click to location ctrl-V will paste to the location grid-snapped.
 Subsequent ctrl-V will paste directly after previous paste location.
 If no paste location is selected, then default will paste after copied trigger.
 * NEW - Copy song triggers across different tracks.
 This will also copy the sequence into the new track.
 Select trigger with mouse, ctrl-C: middle mouse click on new track location, ctrl-V. After paste, the subsequent ctrl-V will revert to default behavior - paste trigger only after previous paste.
 Paste across track is only allowed once per ctrl-C action... to prevent accidental duplication of sequence copies.
 * NEW - Track row insert/delete/pack.
 Right click the track name - popup menu - all sequence editors and track edit must be closed.